rin2021/Computer-Science-101-/Src/Computer-Science-101.md

 # How digital image works Computer?
 Digital images comprises of pixels.
 They are small boxes of colors.

-1 mega pizex = 1 million pixels.
+1 mega pixex = 1 million pixels.

 By using three natural colors (lights) - Red, Green, Blue (RGB) - you can make any color by combining (mixing) them together in fifferent ways.

 So, each coolor (pixel) can be indicated by numbers of the three colors- RGB.
-So you can say, every color has three numbers.
+So you can say, every color is comprises of  three numbers.
+Every pixel shows one color and that color can be captured by three no.

 For exmaple, you can say a pixel has 20, 50, 100.
 That means it has 20 red, 50 green and 100 blue, which will give you a particular color.
 The no indicates the intensity of the color.
 Let's say 255 is the most intense, and if red is 250, then the most red is present in the pixel.
+The intensity starts with 0 = dark (no light or color, you can see anything).
 If all the three colors are at Zero, you get black; if all three colors are at 255, you get white color.